War and Peace (film series): Cinematography

-Before beginning principal photography, the producers resolved to shoot the picture with 70-mm. wide-format and high-resolution film instead of the standard 35-mm.
-Though they considered purchasing it from Kodak or from ORWO in the German Democratic Republic, they at last decided to use Soviet-made film stock manufactured in the Shostka Chemical Plant, both because of financial shortcomings and for considerations of national pride.
-Director of photography Anatoly Petritsky recalled that the Shostka film was "of horrible quality" and that he often would photograph a sequence only to discover the film was defective.
-This – as well as the need to cover large crowds from many angles – forced the director to repeat many of the scenes; some of the more elaborate battle sequences were retaken more than forty times.
+Before beginning principal photography, the producers resolved to shoot the picture with 70-mm wide-format and high-resolution film instead of the standard 35-mm.
+Although they considered purchasing it from Kodak or from ORWO in the German Democratic Republic, they eventually decided to use Soviet-made film stock manufactured in the Shostka Chemical Plant, both because of financial shortage and for considerations of national pride.
+Director of photography Anatoly Petritsky recalled that the Shostka film was "of horrible quality" and that he often would photograph a sequence only to discover that the film was defective.
+This, as well as the need to cover large crowds from many angles, forced the director to repeat many of the scenes; some of the more elaborate battle sequences were retaken more than forty times.
 According to Kommersant journalist Yevgeni Zhirnov, Bondarchuk had to re-shoot more than 10% of the footage in the picture due to problems with the film stock; Zhirnov estimated that this raised the cost of production by 10% to 15% or more.

 The first cinematographers, husband and wife Alexander Shelenkov and Yu-Lan Chen, quarreled with Bondarchuk on several occasions.
-On 20 May 1963, half a year after commencing photography, they wrote to Surin, asking to be dismissed from work on the picture and stating that Bondarchuk "dictated without consulting with the crew."
+On 20 May 1963, half a year after commencing photography, they wrote to Surin, asking to be dismissed from work on the picture and stating that Bondarchuk "dictated without consulting with the crew".
 Their 31-year-old assistant Petritsky, who had made only one film previously, was appointed in their stead.

-The operators pioneered photographic techniques which had never before been used in Soviet cinema.
-Aerial lifts with cameras were hoisted over sets to create "a cannonball view".
+The operators pioneered photographic techniques which had never been used before in Soviet cinema.
+Aerial lifts with cameras were hoisted over sets to create a "cannonball view".
 When filming Natasha's first ball, an operator with a hand-held camera circled between the dancing extras on roller skates.
 The crowd scenes were shot using cranes and helicopters.
 Another new feature was the sound technicians' use of a six-channel audio recording system.